 BCH can be bought or sold on a variety of crypto exchanges, including Bitcoin.com, Binance, Bitfinex, Bithumb, Bittrex, Coinbase Pro, Gemini, Huobi, Kraken, OKEX, and Poloniex.
 There are over 500 trading pairs across those exchanges, and BCH can be traded for BTC, ETH, USD, and many other currencies.

 Several wallets support Bitcoin Cash, including the Bitcoin.com Wallet, Trezor, Ledger, and more.

 Why Cryptocurrencies Fork

-As an investment, forks are great because you get an equal amount of each currency so long as you hold prior to the fork.
+Bitcoin hard forks are great because you get an equal amount of each currency so long as you hold prior to the fork.
 Savvy investors should keep an eye on potential forks and learn the best time to maximize profits.

 Building a Better Bitcoin

 Community support and corporate partnerships are key ingredients to any cryptocurrency’s success.
 Bitcoin Cash isn’t resting on its laurels—the community and team actively pursue partnerships.

-Bitcoin Cash Introduction: Summary
+Bitcoin Cash Summary

 Bitcoin Cash is the first Bitcoin fork, but it’s hardly the last.
 When the community couldn’t agree on SegWit and block sizes, Bitcoin Cash was created as an alternative to the original cryptocurrency.
 Its value is driven by several key factors.

-With these pieces in place, Bitcoin Cash is a dark horse crypto candidate that could easily surprise anyone.
+With these pieces in place, Bitcoin Cash is a “dark horse” crypto candidate that could easily surprise anyone.
 One day it may even take over Bitcoin itself as the king of cryptocurrency.